-In 2018, Amy started on contract as a Community Pathfinder for the First Nations Waste Minimization program.
+Amy has worked with the First Nations Waste Minimization Program for over four years.
 Her passion for waste minimization began in her childhood home in Pinawa, where she helped her parents with the backyard compost and worked a couple of summers at the town recycling depot as a teenager.
-In October, she completed a Masters of Natural Resource Management from the University of Manitoba.
+She has a Masters of Natural Resource Management from the University of Manitoba.
 Her thesis studied ways to improve end-of-life vehicle recycling in northern Manitoba.
+In her free time Amy enjoys cooking, spending time with family and being outdoors camping, canoeing or cross country skiing.

 Beth has been with Green Action Centre since 2006.
 For the first 10 years, she focused squarely on sustainable transportation.
 Since 2016, she is thrilled to be part of the First Nations Waste Minimization team.
 This program supports First Nation communities in Manitoba to reduce and divert waste through hands on assistance, resources, tools, school presentations, and community events.
 Beth continues to moderate the Active Transportation listserv in Manitoba and is a co-founder and past board member of Peg City Car Co-op, which introduced carsharing in Winnipeg.